cloud-ark/kubeplus/docs/kubeplus-components.rst

    resource/label-relationship
    resource/specproperty-relationship

 The relationship annotations are used to declare annotation / label / spec-property based relationships that instances of this Custom Resource can have with other Resources.

+KubePlus adds these annotations to the CRD for the new API that is registered via ``ResourceComposition``.
+The annotations are general and can be used with any Operator/CRD.
 Above annotations need to be defined on the Custom Resource Definition (CRD) YAMLs of Operators in order to make Custom Resources discoverable and usable by Platform engineers.

-KubePlus adds these annotations to the CRD for the new API that is registered via ``ResourceComposition``.
-But the annotations are general and can be used with any Operator/CRD.
+However, it is possible for KubePlus to build the resource relationship graph even if the annotations are not specified.
+In such a case KubePlus will discover only owner relationships though.
 Here are some examples of using these annotations on community Operators.

 **Moodle Operator**